gabriel-hahn/uber-layout/README.md

 # Uber

- React Native Uber layout clone.
-This project simulates a simple trip in the Uber application :blue_car:
+React Native Uber clone.
+This project simulates a trip in the Uber application, using the user current localization and directions module from React Native to create the route :blue_car:

  ## Getting Started